 In the Lifetime of the Buddha

 As the Buddha’s fame grew and his disciples multiplied, other religious teachers lost most of their followers.
 Upset over this, some heretics enlisted a beautiful woman named Sundari to destroy the Buddha’s reputation so they would receive more praise and alms.
-They told her to walk along the road each evening in the direction of the Buddha’s monastery and toward town each morning, telling anyone she passed that she and the Buddha were lovers.
+They told her to walk along the road each evening in the direction of the Buddha’s monastery and walk toward town each morning, telling anyone she passed that she and the Buddha were lovers.
 After a few days of letting this rumor spread, the heretics hired some men to kill her.

-The heretics informed the king that one of their supporters had gone missing and they suspected that disciples of the Buddha had killed her to hide their master’s sin.
-The king took them at their word and sent his men through the streets telling people to go see Sundari’s body in the charnel ground so they knew what the Buddha’s disciples had done.
+The heretics informed the king that one of their supporters had gone missing, and they suspected that disciples of the Buddha had killed her to hide their master’s sin.
+The king took them at their word and sent his men through the streets telling people to go see Sundari’s body in the cemetery so they knew what the Buddha’s disciples had done.
 After this, the king had some of his men investigate her murder and they overheard the killers discussing their crime.
 Brought before the king, they confessed and said who hired them.
 The king arrested the heretics and had them carry Sundari’s body through the streets proclaiming their guilt and the Buddha’s innocence.